Sea-X11/plant-gallery-ai/README.md

 # plant-gallery-ai
-Plant-Gallery-ai uses React, Tauri, and Next.js to create a web-based plant image gallery packaged as an Android APK.
+Plant-Gallery-ai uses React and Next.js to create a web-based plant image gallery, and is packaged as an Android APK using Tauri.
 The app allows users to browse the gallery, search for plants, and get AI-driven recommendations from text or image input

 ## Features